 What do you actually do?

-Otherwise, most of my waking hours are spent thinking about how to make this company better, more efficient and more successful.
+Otherwise, most of my waking hours are spent thinking about how to make Pocket Creatives better, more efficient and more successful.

 What do your team think you do?